koyuspace/mastodon/README.md

 # koyu.space

-So here's the deal: we all work on this code, and anyone who uses that does so absolutely at their own risk. can you dig it?
+So here's the deal: we all work on this code, and anyone who uses that does so absolutely at their own risk.
+Can you dig it?

 **koyu.space is a fork of glitch-soc**